 Streamline the workflow to build model driven services

 One way to gain a substantial improvement to the overhead of developing services based on a model driven architecture would be to leverage Enterprise Architect’s plugin and scripting system.
-Simply removing the overhead and time required to export models out of EA and into tools SIW and caCORE SDK would vastly improve the user experience and turnaround time to build services.
+Simply removing the overhead and time required to export models out of EA and into tools such as SIW and caCORE SDK would vastly improve the user experience and turnaround time to build services.

 Meeting the mission, goals and objectives of this effort

-The caGrid development team has delivered on the objectives of providing continued support for the caGrid core services and users of the system during the execution of this Statement of Work.
+The caGrid development team has successfully delivered on the objectives of providing continued support for the caGrid core services and users of the system during the execution of this Statement of Work.
 Several new features have been identified from interaction with the user community, and many have been implemented to support their scientific use cases.
 The level of technical support has remained very high on the knowledge center forums, which facilitates adoption of the caGrid system.
 The development team has also integrated support for the latest versions of NCI tools like the caCORE SDK, which keeps the caGrid platform current and relevant.

 Additionally, the team has provided support to the NCI directly for the production installation of caGrid, and offered insight into and level of effort estimates for feature requests driven by the adopter community and the NCI itself.